wp-plugins/adaptive-images/readme.txt

 when they are first requested and then they are cached.
 However, the images in the watched directories (the ones the plugin is responsible for resizing) are ultimately delivered by a PHP script and not a generic Apache process.

-= Can it work with a CDN? =
+= Can it work with a CDN/Varnish? =

-Not out of the box.
-The reason is that the service responsible for delivering the images (in this case the CDN) must be aware of the resizing process and the client cookie it is based on.
-If one has access to their CDN configuration then they could probably extend it to take that cookie into account and act accordingly.
+Not out of the box!
+The reason is that the service responsible for delivering the images (in this case the CDN or Varnish) must be aware of the resizing process and the client cookie it is based on.
+If one has access to their CDN or
+Varnish configuration, then they could probably extend it to take that cookie into account and act accordingly.

 = Does the plugin help with art direction? =

 No!
 Simple as that.
-Art direction in responsive images is entirely different, yet important, problem.
-This plugin does tackle it.
+Art direction in responsive images is an entirely different, yet important, problem.
+This plugin does not tackle with it.
 But it works in a supplementary way.
 This means that you can combine it with any art direction solution.
-This plugin will continue to work and serve resized versions of the "art-directed" responsive images.
+This plugin will continue to work and serve resized versions of your responsive images even after you have done art direction on them.